 Roasted harissa hasselback butternut squash with red onion, tomatoes & parsley garnish

 Another relatively simple mid week meal that's got a bit of show biz about it - the hasselback butternut squash.
+This healthy vegetarian recipe is something to get the family excited about!

 Difficulty level: 2/5